adamkiss/alfred-noteplan/readme.md

 5. You can now do a search, date query or add a new note

 ### Why all the warnings?
 To have macOS accept your app as safe, the developer needs to cryptographically sign it.
-That requires a $99/year Apple Developer Program, which I don't need for anything else, so the two warnings are acceptable for a free workflow, in my opinion.
+That requires a $99/year Apple Developer Program, which I don't need for anything else, so the two warnings are acceptable for a free workflow in my opinion.

 ### Wasn't there a refresh command?
 There was.
-But with the new version, the workflow refreshes only changed notes since last update, and that's often a tiny number, so the databse is updated every time this workflow is run (with a timeout ~10 seconds, so when you're constructing your query, it runs only on the first letter).
+But with the new version, the workflow refreshes changed notes only, and that's often tiny number, so the database is updated every time this workflow is run (with debounce at ~10 seconds, so while you're querying your notes, it doesn't try to refresh every call).

 ## License